| Fashion clearly operates by different rules in the Daft dimension.

 - the zeal with which Daft Punk approach the unglamorous business

-"A lot of branding is just to sell; we are interested when
+of branding is explained thus: "A lot of branding is just to sell; we are interested when

 it becomes more like pop art - when it's making art, not money," Thomas